Frequently Asked Questions

 I forgot my username/password combination for the online application and have been locked out.
 How can I unlock it?

 To have your account unlocked and your login information reset, please contact our office with your first and last name and date of birth.
-If you need assistance accessing your Blackboard account, which is different from the online application form, please contact the UNH IT Help Desk at (603) 862-4242.
+If you need assistance accessing your Webcat account, which is different from the online application form, please contact the UNH IT Help Desk at (603) 862-4242.

 How can I check the status of my submitted application?

 You may check the status of your application and review a list of items needed to complete your application using our online Webcat system.
 After your application was submitted, you should have receieved an email containing your nine-digit UNH student ID number and a link to instructions for how to activate your personal account.
 If you did not receive this email or cannot find it, please contact our office for assistance with setting up your Webcat account, or visit our "MyUNH" page for instructions and a link to the Webcat site

 My program requires test scores; how can I submit these?
 Is it possible to waive a test score requirement?

 Test scores must be sent directly to the Graduate School from the testing service provider using CEEB code 3918.
 We will only accept official copies of test scores (i.e. those sent from the testing service provider); unofficial copies sent by the applicant cannot be used toward your application.
 You may request a test score waiver following the procedures outlined on our "Test Scores" page.
 Test score waivers must be approved by both the department/program to which you are applying and the Graduate School.
 You will be notified via email once a decision has been reached regarding your waiver request.